5 min read

 Symptoms of Coprophagia

-This one is pretty basic, if your dog has eaten any type of feces, including from deer, more than five times, he probably has a case of coprophagia.
-The end result may be absolutely no post-meal symptoms (which is the most common) or you may find that he has one or more of the following post meal symptoms:
+This one is pretty basic: if your dog has eaten any type of feces, including from deer, more than five times, they probably have a case of coprophagia.
+The end result may be absolutely no post-meal symptoms (which is the most common) or you may find that they have one or more of the following post-meal symptoms:

 Causes of Coprophagia